 |Figure 1a.
 Example of GeoTIFF for All Surface Types for 08 November 2010 for Region 2 - Chukchi Sea (masie_all_r02_v01_2010312_4km.tif)||Figure 1b.
 Example of GeoTIFF for Binary Sea Ice/Not Sea Ice Surfaces for 08 November 2010 for Region 2 - Chukchi Sea (masie_ice_r02_v01_2010312_4km.tif)|

 The daily browse image files are provided in PNG format.
 The browse images are distributed to give a quick view of ice conditions and have a lat/lon graticule on them unlike the GeoTIFF files.
-They are provided for the previous four weeks for the all surfaces classification (sea ice, land, coastline, lake, ocean, and missing) for the entire Northern Hemisphere, the 16 MASIE regions, and a zoomed in image of the Northern Hemisphere focused on the Arctic.
+They are provided for the all surfaces classification (sea ice, land, coastline, lake, ocean, and missing) for the entire Northern Hemisphere, the 16 MASIE regions, and a zoomed in image of the Northern Hemisphere focused on the Arctic.
 See Table 1 for a list of regions.
-The size of the files ranges from 16 KB to 768 KB depending on the region.
+The size of the files ranges from 16 KB to 768 KB depending on the region for the 4 km files and ranges from 21 KB to 2.1 MB for the 1 km files.
 The files are updated daily.

 The browse images are named according to the following convention and as described in Table 5: